alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 └────────────────────────────────────┘
 ```

-You open VS Code (we'll ignore `vim` workflows for this example, since they can make changing file focus less of a big deal by not requiring your hands to come off the keyboard), and split the screen vertically: `File 1` on the left, `File 2` on the right.
+You open VS Code (we'll ignore `vim` workflows for this example, since you can use registers as a clipboard manager), and split the screen vertically: `File 1` on the left, `File 2` on the right.

 1. Copy the first section from `File 1`
     - Drag cursor to select text (or click and use `Shift+Arrows`)